Skip to main content

 Assessment methods

-For students who will attend live lectures:
+For students who will attend live lectures and take part to the interactive activities:

 - one third of the final grade will be awarded on the basis of the results of the written tests (multiple choice) that will be given during the course;